dayanandraut/javascript-gyan/basics.md

 false : `false, "", 0, -0, null, NaN`
 true : everything except `false`
 4. undefined (`undefined`)
+`var marks; //marks is declared but not assigned, and that's why undefined`
 5. null (`null`)

 null is an assigned value.
 It means nothing.